etcd-io/etcd/Documentation/upgrades/upgrade_3_3.md

 #### Change in maximum request size limits

 3.3 now allows custom request size limits for both server and **client side**.
+In previous versions(v3.2.10, v3.2.11), client response size was limited to only 4 MiB.

 Server-side request limits can be configured with `--max-request-bytes` flag: